Departing from Munich

 ATC: DLH123 taxi to entry N4 via W2 and D1.

 München Ground will guide you from the apron entries to the runway.
-The controller might ask you if you are able for an intersection departure. if not, you can always ask the controller to shorten the taxi time.
+The controller might ask you if you are able for an intersection departure.
+If not, you can always ask the controller to shorten the taxi time.

 Handoff to Tower